tommoor/electron-lets-move/README.md

 This module is designed to be used within Electron on OSX.

+## Installation

+`npm install --save electron-lets-move`

 ## Usage

 You should call the `moveToApplications` method as soon as possible after the app ready event in the main process.
+Ideally before the user has any chance to interact with the application.

 ```javascript
 const {app} = require('electron');